 Embodiment Practices

-Sacred movement, as expressed in both gesture and dance, is a powerful way of getting out of your head and inviting the body to participate fully in your Wisdom transformation.
-It’s at the heart of the Wisdom Way of Knowing, uniting mind, heart and body to create a much more balanced and grounded “you.”
-Here you’ll find a rich collection of embodiment practices, ranging from simple personal exercises to full liturgical prayer.
+Sacred movement, as expressed in both gesture and dance, is a powerful way of getting out of the head and inviting the body to participate fully in Wisdom transformation.
+These practices are at the heart of the Wisdom way of knowing — uniting mind, heart, and body to create a more balanced and grounded self.

-Be Still and Know Body Prayer
+Be Still and Know Body Prayer with Jeanine Siler Jones

 This is a simple body prayer using the Psalm: “Be still and know that I am God.”
 It uses the movements known as “The Six Gestures of Prayer.”
 It is repeated three times in group prayer, but an unlimited number of times when used individually.
 The six gestures are: Gathering and Beginning: Prayer Position of Hands…